Our number one goal is to help football players become the best they can be… on and off the field.

 Double Hand Slap:

 The double hand slap is probably the most common and easiest hand technique to perform.
 In combination with whatever release footwork we use we will simply take both our hands and slap down the forearms of the defender before he has a chance to “jam” us or grab any part of our jersey.
 As previously mentioned, it is very important to combine both release footwork techniques with hand techniques.
 An example would be using a one step footwork technique to open the defender and then finish by applying a double hand slap technique to assure the defender can not get his hands on us as we release up field.
 Often, if we perform a footwork technique to perfection we will have the defender so off balance that he can’t possibly get his hands on us.
 This would be what I term as a free release.
+See our sample line release video by clicking here.

 Your cart is empty.